On the topology of conormal complexes and posets of matroids

-For this section we fix a loopless and coloopless matroid $M$ on ground set $E$.
-We drop subscripts and let $\BF$ refer to its poset of biflats.
-We prove the first of our main theorems. \begin{thmSpecial} Given a matroid $M$, there is a sequence of elementary collapses, and hence a simple homotopy equivalence, between the biflats complex $\Delta(\BF)$ and $\Delta_M*\Delta_{M^\perp}$, the join of the Bergman complexes of $M$ and its dual $M^\perp$. \end{thmSpecial}
+For this section, we fix a loopless and coloopless matroid $M$ on ground set $E$ and let $M^\perp$ be its dual matroid.
+We drop subscripts and let $\BF$ refer to the poset of biflats of $M$.
+In this section, we prove the first of our main theorems. \begin{thmSpecial} Given a matroid $M$, there is an explicit sequence of elementary collapses

-To prove Theorem \ref{thm:unmixed}, we will exhibit a sequence of elementary collapses from $\Delta(\BF)$ onto $\Delta\left(\BF^u\right)$, which, by Lemma~\ref{lem:unmixed_join}, is isomorphic to $\Delta_M * \Delta_{M^\perp}$.
-The strategy that we employ in proving this is to inductively remove mixed biflats $\FG$ from the poset $\BF$ one at a time, in a certain order, by a sequence of elementary collapses.